 After treatment, the skin around the rim of the cup may become irritated and marked in a circular pattern.
 (Round purple marks or circular bruises on the skin).
 These marks will begin to fade after several days.

 You may also feel pain and be lightheaded or dizzy shortly after your session.

 Many diseases and ailments can benefit from cupping but today it is mostly used to treat:

 • Soft tissue injuries

-Cupping is often used in conjunction with remedial massage.
-Discuss what is best for you with our therapists.
+Cupping is often used in conjunction with therapeutic massage.

 “I was very tight around the shoulder blade.
 Cupping made a big difference to the tightness.
 Felt much freer movement and less tight after treatment and I had greater flexibility of shoulder blade and back.
 I felt great for 3-4 days after the treatment.”

 You will be booked in with a Therapist for 1 hour; treatments are 50 minutes in duration.